Find My Full Resume Here

 I am excited to be working with many other colleagues to aid environmental protection efforts at Lake Tahoe.
 From September 2014 to August 2015 I was lucky enough to become an Americorps member in my home town.
 This position was great because it got me more involved with my community on the ground while giving me experience in the public sector.

 My host site was located at the Incline Village General Improvement District (IVGID), Public Works Department’s conservation program called Waste Not.
 I was immediately hired by IVGID Waste Not after I applied for a new position that came available since the Parasol Tahoe Americorps program in our community reached its goals and the program sunset.
-I maintain many of my previous responsibilities but I can focus more in detail on sustainability indicators and initiatives within the District.
-It can be an overwhelming project sometimes but it is a great job.
+I maintain many of my previous responsibilities but with more focus on sustainability indicators and initiatives within the District.

 IVGID Waste Not is actively involved in the protection of the water quality in Lake Tahoe because our agency supplies drinking water to the community through an intake that is submerged within the Lake Tahoe water body.
 Our water quality here is superb and it is our responsibility to help ensure the availability of this resource for future generations.
 That is why we conduct staff support for a regional organization of water purveyors called the Tahoe Water Suppliers Association whose campaign revolves around clean local drinking water and the slogan: “Drink Tahoe Tap!”